 - Updating test and requirement documents to reflect changes can take time

-The Iterative software engineering model builds on an initial set of software requirements and through testing and evaluation identifies further needs.
+The Iterative software development model builds on an initial set of software requirements and identifies further needs through testing and evaluation.
 Each iteration of the development process produces a better version of the product.

 Requirements are defined as the process is repeated and problems with prior versions of the software are resolved.
 There is no pre-defined number of iterations when a project commences, as it is understood that the model will be followed until a satisfactory outcome is achieved.

 - Easily adaptable to changes in client and project requirements

 - Functional and design flaws are identified early in the development process